facebookresearch/EgocentricUserAdaptation/README.md

 - [reproduce/hindsight_performance](reproduce/hindsight_performance): Get hindsight results (HAG) after learning user-streams

+An example of an experiment to get both the OAG and HAG results:

+    # Get online Finetuning results over 10 user streams in U_train
+    # Postprocessing automatically aggregates the user stream results (OAG) and uploads to WandB
+    cd ./reproduce/momentum/SGD && ./run.sh

+    # To get hindsight performance results on final models (HAG metrics)
+    # First, set the previous experiment's group name as WANDB_GROUP_TO_EVAL in 'reproduce/hindsight_performance/cfg.yaml'
+    cd ./reproduce/hindsight_performance && ./run.sh

 ### (postprocess) Parsing final WandB results

 **In WandB**: All results are saved in the WandB run entries and in local CSV dumps with per-update predictions.
 To get